cwhite911/FOSS4GNA-2025-workshop/README.md

 - Use GRASS Python modules to develop geospatial processing tools
 - Develop command line and graphical user interfaces for GRASS addons
 - Be ready to contribute GRASS addons to the community repository :green_heart:

+## Workshop Structure

+- Introduction to GRASS
+- Overview of GRASS tools and Addons
+- Setting up the development environment
+- Developing a GRASS Addon with Python
+  - setting up the addon structure
+  - implementing geospatial processing functionality
+  - best practices for coding and documentation
+  - testing and debugging
+- How to write your first PR to grass-addons
+- Bonus: C Addon Overview
+- Bonus: AI-assisted coding for GRASS addon development the good, the bad, and the ugly.

 ## Resources